ludwig/split-manpage.vim/README.md

 Because it's easy to hit it by accident, the key `K` has been disabled in normal mode.
 Note that you can still use it in visual mode via something like `vawK`.
-If you'd prefer to prevent this plugin from turning off `K`, you can use the option
+If you'd prefer to prevent this plugin from turning off `K`, you can use the option:

     ```vim
     " Whether to disable the K key.
 Set this option to 0 to leave K alone. (default is 1)